Improve, preserve, secure

 where feasible

-When corrosion in external prestressing tendons is too advanced, detensioning may be required to safely remove and replace the affected cables.
-Freyssinet offers several proven detensioning techniques, selected based on the condition of the cable, the structure, and the potential risks associated with energy release.
-These services are a key part of safe and effective maintenance post-tensioning operations.
+When corrosion in external prestressing tendons of a post-tensioned concrete structure is too advanced, detensioning may be required to safely remove and replace the affected cables.
+Freyssinet offers several proven detensioning techniques,used based on the specific needs of each structure, the condition of the cable, the structure, and the potential risks associated with energy release.
+These services are a key component of safe and effective maintenance post-tensioning maintenance operations.

 • Cable detension by cutting